GrinonBarrett/Taksidos/To Do.md

 Ring of Elemental Charge.
 Anytime the weather is damaged by Acid, Cold, Electric, Fire, or Sonic, the ring gets a charge if that type.
 The ring can store 1d4+2 charges.
 A charge may be expensed as an action to fire a ray like that of a wand of the charge's type.

-Ring of days,  which affects the user with temporialysis for 1d12 days.

 A ring that grants +1 defense, but everytime your are successfully wounded receive 1d6 points of spells sickness.

 A glass sheathe which allows the storage of a reagent to keep the dagger coated.
 Will be given with a generic poison that causes critical hits to also be treated as toxic attacks.